 - String players are not at increased risk.
-Playing a string instrument is considered safer than even having a mild-mannered conversation at six-feet, as it requires no increased respiration.
+Playing a string instrument is considered safer than even having a mild-mannered conversation at 6', as it requires no increased respiration.

-- Vocals if singers wear surgical style masks (other masks will be tested soon), aerosol emission is significantly reduced.
+- Vocals if singers wear surgical-style masks, aerosol emission is significantly reduced.

 - Keyboard players must be sanitized between use.
 Gloves are not recommended.

 - The guidelines from the Vienna Philharmonic and the University of Colorado confirmed that 6' of distancing are appropriate in almost all cases (exceptions notated).

 - A mask with a slit or flap must always be worn while playing an instrument during rehearsals and performances.